Series LLC vs. LLC: Which One Do You Need?

 • Depending on the state, you may have to pay annual fees and costs for each LLC and also meet compliance requirements for each, which can become more complicated and costly.

-A Series LLC can be a great way to separate your business assets and divide the responsibilities for investment and debt in different areas or divisions of your company.
 A Series LLC allows you to form multiple “mini-LLCs,” so to speak, and operate them all under a single umbrella company.
-Each LLC in your series would have its own members, bank accounts, debt and other unique qualities that make up a typical LLC.
-Operating in this fashion can also help you disperse and minimize any risk and liability that could be shared if you operated all your businesses under one single LLC.
+Each LLC in your series would have its own members, bank accounts, debt, and other unique qualities that make up a typical LLC.

 Getting the Right Advice